-- (b) The Contractor shall remit the IFF at the rate set by GSA's FSS. - (1) The Contractor shall remit the IFF to FSS in U.S. dollars within 30 calendar days after the end of the reporting quarter; final payment shall be remitted within 30 days after physical completion of the last outstanding task order or delivery order of the contract. - (2) The IFF represents a percentage of the total quarterly sales reported.
-This percentage is set at the discretion of GSA's FSS.
-GSA's FSS has the unilateral right to change the percentage at any time, but not more than once per year.
-FSS will provide reasonable notice prior to the effective date of the change.
-The IFF reimburses FSS for the costs of operating the Federal Supply Schedules Program and recoups its operating costs from ordering activities.
-Offerors must include the IFF in their prices.
+- (b) The Contractor shall remit the IFF at the rate set by GSA's FAS. - (1) The Contractor shall remit the IFF to FAS in U.S. dollars within 30 calendar days after the end of the reporting quarter; final payment shall be remitted within 30 days after

+- (2) The IFF represents a percentage of the total quarterly sales reported.
+This percentage is set at the discretion of GSA's FAS.
+GSA's FAS has the unilateral right to change the percentage at any time, but not more than once per year.
+FAS will provide reasonable notice prior to the effective date of the change.
+The IFF reimburses FAS for the costs of operating the Federal Supply Schedules Program.
+FAS recoups its operating costs from ordering activities as set forth in 40 U.S.C.
+321: Acquisition Services Fund.
+Net operating revenues generated by the IFF are also applied to fund initiatives benefitting other authorized FAS programs, in accordance with 40 U.S.C.
+321. Offerors must include the IFF in their prices.
 The fee is included in the award price(s) and reflected in the total amount charged to ordering activities.
-FSS will post notice of the current IFF at http://72a.fss.gsa.gov/ or successor website as appropriate. - (c) Within 60 days of award, an FSS representative will provide the Contractor with specific written procedural instructions on remitting the IFF.
-FSS reserves the unilateral right to change such instructions from time to time, following notification to the Contractor. - (d) Failure to remit the full amount of the IFF within 30 calendar days after the end of the applicable reporting period constitutes a contract debt to the United States Government under the terms of FAR Subpart 32.6.
+FAS will post notice of the current IFF at https://72a.gsa.gov/ or successor website as appropriate. - (c) Within 60 days of award, an FAS representative will provide the Contractor with specific written procedural instructions on remitting the IFF.
+FAS reserves the unilateral right to change such instructions from time to time, following notification to the Contractor. - (d) Failure to remit the full amount of the IFF within 30 calendar days after the end of the applicable reporting period constitutes a contract debt to the United States Government under the terms of FAR Subpart 32.6.
 The Government may exercise all rights under the Debt Collection Improvement Act of 1996, including withholding or setting off payments and interest on the debt (see FAR clause 52.232-17, Interest).
 Should the Contractor fail to submit the required sales reports, falsify them, or fail to timely pay the IFF, this is sufficient cause for the Government to terminate the contract for cause.